 As we begin, I would like to ask the graduates to stand and recognize the support… care… love… and sacrifice… of the parents… grandparents… siblings… partners… children… and friends, who have made this day possible.
 Seniors, please give them a hearty round of applause.

-Finally, thank you, Isabella, for that thoughtful Wendell Phillips address.
-You are an outstanding representative of the Class of 2017, and your address was all that I could have expected from someone who exemplifies the very best of Tufts.
+Finally, thank you, Anna, for that thoughtful Wendell Phillips address.
+You are an outstanding representative of the Class of 2018, and your address was all that I could have expected from someone who exemplifies the very best of Tufts.

-But perhaps the most remarkable physical transformation on our campus occurred during your second year, when you survived the record-breaking winter of 2014-15.
+But perhaps the most remarkable physical transformation on our campus occurred during your first year when you survived the record-breaking winter of 2014-15.
 Fortunately, the snow piles were not permanent—though they may have felt like it at the time!

-You have not been just onlookers.
+You have not been just onlookers to developments on campus.
 Far from it.

-You have worked for social justice and against racism… fought for LGBT rights and to prevent sexual misconduct on campus…supported undocumented and international students…and requested changes in university policy.
+You have worked for social justice and against racism… supported undocumented and international students…and requested changes in university policy.
+As leaders, you’ve initiated programs such as “Swipe It Forward.”
 You have been tireless advocates on campus, in our local communities, and around the world.

-Tomorrow, you will join the over 100,000 members of our alumni community representing Tufts around the globe.
+Tomorrow, you will join the more than 110,000 members of our alumni community representing Tufts around the globe.
 I hope that you will cherish the friendships you have made here, keep in touch with your advisors and mentors, and stay connected with the university.